status-im/handbook.status.im/src/finance/getting-paid.md

 ### Expense Reimbursements

 From time to time, you might need to pay reimbursable expenses for the development of the project.
 To read more on how to get reimbursed for these expenses, please follow [this link](/src/finance/expense-reimbursements.md).

-### Swiss and German employees

-You will be paid via monthly payroll as calculated by our outsourced payroll partners.
-There is no need to submit an invoice for your monthly salary.
-Please, maintain the percentages you wish to receive in crypto on your Bamboo profile, as we will prepare payments based on the split you indicate there.

 *****